 While the Permit Authority will issue permits to all of the activity promoters involved, not just the primary activity promoter, the fees will be discounted (please refer to Section 12.5) to reflect the collaborative approach, subject to all criteria being met.

 The primary activity promoter will excavate the trench and install its own apparatus with the secondary activity promoter(s) installing their apparatus in the same trench.
-The primary activity promoter will backfill and reinstate the trench unless it has previously been agreed with the Permit Authority and documented by the works promoter via EToN, that the secondary activity promoter(s) will undertake the reinstatement, in which case the responsibility for the reinstatement will rest with the activity promoter who undertook this reinstatement, although the registration through EToN for this activity will still have to be submitted by the primary activity promoter.
+The primary activity promoter will backfill and reinstate the trench unless it has previously been agreed with the Permit Authority and documented by the works promoter via electronic means, that the secondary activity promoter(s) will undertake the reinstatement, in which case the responsibility for the reinstatement will rest with the activity promoter who undertook this reinstatement, although the registration through electronic means for this activity will still have to be submitted by the primary activity promoter.

 The other promoters in these circumstances must indicate a “No excavation” status on the Section 74 Work Stop Notice.
 Notice text within the work stop notice must indicate that reinstatements have been registered by the promoter responsible for the reinstatement.

-This process may vary in line with future amendments to the technical specification for EToN.
+This process may vary in line with future amendments to the technical specification.

 2.4 Forward planning